 Merav Sabri, Ph.D.

 Epidemiology, Statistics, and Population Sciences Section

 Howard Hoffman, M.A.

-In addition, the NIDCD conducts research within the laboratories of its Division of Intramural Research, located on the NIH campus in Bethesda, Md.
+In addition, NIDCD conducts research within the laboratories of its Division of Intramural Research, located on the NIH campus in Bethesda, Maryland.
 These laboratories also offer research training opportunities.
-For more information on the NIDCD’s research training programs, see the Training section of our website.
+For more information on NIDCD’s research training programs, see the Training section of our website.